AbdulMuhsinSE/school-task/Readme.md

 There is more that could be done architecturally, further division of the dtos, models, and entities such that there is less coupling between the modules would be better.

+# Consideration

+Be sure to set the spring profile, supported profiles are dev and prod.

 # Relevant URIs